Chas McCormick Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.12).
+- The Rangers' 4.18 team ERA ranks 16th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.